11 Unique Focus Group Ideas

-One of the most creative focus group ideas is to let the participants come up with their own visual representations of their feelings.
-You can use a simple drawing prompt, or give them magazines from which they can cut out clippings for a collage or vision board.
-This idea works well for groups that are slow to open up or for topics that are difficult to talk about.
+One of the most creative focus group ideas is to let the participants develop their own visual representations of their feelings.
+You can use a simple drawing prompt or give them magazines to cut out clippings for a collage or vision board.
+This idea works especially well for groups that are slow to open up or for topics that are difficult to talk about.

 5. Make a human spectrogram

 The human spectrogram is another activity that doesn’t require a lot of verbal responses.
 In this activity, participants move to a different corner of the room based on their answers to a question.
 You can start off with simple questions, such as how much they agree or disagree with a given statement, then move to more complicated questions about your brand or product.
 Eventually, you’ll want to ask them to elaborate on why they chose to stand where they did.
 It allows you to elicit more honest responses from your participants while helping them shake off any initial nerves.

 Sometimes, getting your participants to act out a scenario produces more valuable results than just having them talk about it.
 Ask a participant to role-play how they would explain your product or software to a relative who’s never used it.
 Or, demonstrate a customer service scenario and ask your participants to act out how they would have done it differently.
 It’s a wonderful chance to identify and mitigate any issues that can arise with your product or service down the road

 7. Play word association games

 Well-thought-out responses are great, but subconscious associations are helpful, too.
 Have your participants play word association games, such as the first word that comes to mind when they hear the name of a particular brand or product.
 Keep it moving quickly, so they don’t have time to second-guess their thoughts!
 You can use sounds and images as prompts, too.